 • Anyone interested in value investing principles and minimizing investment risk.

-Decades after its publication, The Intelligent Investor continues to dominate lists of the best stock market books.
-Its principles have shaped the strategies of renowned investors and remain a benchmark for value-based investment strategies.
+Decades after publication, The Intelligent Investor still tops every serious list of must-read stock market books.
+Its principles have shaped the strategies of the world’s most celebrated investors and set the benchmark for value-based investing that still gets taught in top business schools today.

 Top Books For Stock Market